ctfpilot/ctfp/README.md

 }
 ```

-An example of this, using the [`CTF Pilot's Challenges example repository`](https://github.com/ctfpilot/challenges-example), would look like this:
+An example of this, using [CTF Pilot's Challenges example repository](https://github.com/ctfpilot/challenges-example), would look like this:

 ```hcl
 challenges_static = {